w3f/w3f-education/docs/Substrate/section1/capstone.md

 1. A runtime pallet, which the student can publish and modify as they will.
 2. An instance of the node template with this pallet integrated.
-3. A simple front end to display all profiles on a network.
+3. A simple front end to display all profiles on a network. (optional)

 ## Student Objectives